The House of a Thousand Candles

 The House of a Thousand Candles is a 1936 American thriller film directed by Arthur Lubin and starring Phillips Holmes, Mae Clarke and Irving Pichel.
-It is based on the 1906 novel by Meredith Nicholson.
+The title is taken from the 1905 novel by Meredith Nicholson, but the story is entirely different.
 The novel had been filmed twice before, once in 1915 (as The House of a Thousand Candles) and again in 1919 by Henry King (under the title Haunting Shadows).

+Lubin called it "the first very big picture that Republic did."

 A British secret service agent is sent to try to prevent a plot to derail a peace conference in Geneva and threaten international peace.

 Plot

 Unscrupulous casino owner Anton Sebastian secretly runs a network of spies out of his hotel and casino, "The House of a Thousand Candles".
 After killing one of his spies, Victor Demetrius, via poison, he sends a secret message over the radio to a dancer, Raquel.
-Sebastian orders him to intercept a British intelligence agent Tony Carleton and steal some top-secret documents.
+Sebastian orders her to intercept a British intelligence agent Tony Carleton and steal some top-secret documents.

 British intelligence officer Sir Andrew McIntyre instructs agent Carleton to pick up some opera tickets in an envelope which contains secret information, and then to go to Geneva.
 Tony gets the envelope and boards a train, but is followed by his American admirer, Carol Vincent.

 On the train, Raquel slips Tony a drugged drink, steals all of his papers and then escapes to meet Sebastian at the hotel.
 Tony jumps off the train and Carol follows.
 They arrive at the hotel and register as brother and sister.

 Carol hides in Raquel's room when Sebastian plants a microphone.
 She goes to his study and sees his storage place for stolen papers.
 Then she listens in to Tony and Raquel.
 Raquel is about to tell Tony who she works for when she is killed by her maid Marta, who is loyal to Sebastian.

 Tony and the envelope are captured by Sebastian, who plans to kill him and make it look like an accident.
 Tony agrees to decode the information on the envelope to protect Caroo but she tries to stop him by burning it.
 The flames reveal the real information.

 Sebastian leaves with the message, and Alf and Barrie, other secret agents, rescue Tony and Carol.
 They find Sebastian's secret codes, after which Tony sets out in pursuit of Sebastian.
 Barrie uses the codes to broadcast to Sebastian's men, saying Sebastian is a murderer who stole Sebastian's car – and they drive him off the road.